Hoyasumii/avengers-endgame/README.md

 [Memory of the meeting with all the Avengers starts playing]

-BRUCE BANNER (2023): And these stones have been in a lot of di
+BRUCE BANNER (2023): And these stones have been in a lot of dif